duanemalcolm/morphic/doc/tutorial_pca_mesh.rst

 Morphic has a node class to manage PCA values as nodes.
 It knows how to evaluate the vlaues of the node given a set of weights.

-There are 5 steps to creating a PCA mesh:
+There are 4 steps to creating a PCA mesh:

     1. add the PCA weights as a standard node
     2. add the PCA variance as a standard node
-    3. add the PCA modes for each node as a standard node
-    4. add the PCA nodes which references the PCA modes, weights and variance nodes
+    3. add the PCA nodes which references weights and variance nodes
-    5. add the elements which references the PCA nodes
+    4. add the elements which references the PCA nodes

 For example,